argriffing/srvgadget2/README.markdown

 This project serves a small dynamic web application without requiring root privileges.
+Multiple web apps are made available through a basic plugin architecture.
-It is meant as a template for developing more useful applications.
+The main purpose of this project is as a template for developing more useful applications.

 Requirements